tonic-team/tonic.site/content/tooling/synchronisationscripts/index.md

 - Works with submodules (all synchronised using a single commit message).
 - Also initialize submodules

-Note that synchronisation does work with a gin identification only, but the initialization of the repository requires SSH access (gin does not support submodules).
+Note that synchronization does work with a gin identification only, but the initialization of the repository requires SSH access (gin does not support submodules).